Hama Governorate

-Hama Governorate (مُحافظة حماة / ALA-LC: Muḥāfaẓat Ḥamā) is one of the 14 governorates of Syria.
-It is situated in western-central Syria, bordering Idlib and Aleppo Governorates to the north, Raqqa Governorate to the east, Homs Governorate to the south, and Tartus and Latakia Governorate to the west.
+Hama Governorate (مُحافظة حماة) is one of the fourteen governorates of Syria.
+It is situated in western-central Syria, bordering Idlib and Aleppo Governorates to the north, Raqqa Governorate to the east, Homs Governorate to the south, and Tartus and Latakia Governorates to the west.
 It is the only Governorate (excluding Damascus) that does not border a foreign country.
-Measures of its area vary from 8,844km^{2} to 8,883km^{2}, with its capital being the city of Hama, Also notably being the only Governorate with no land borders with any foreign countries.
+Measures of its area vary from 8,844km^{2} to 8,883km^{2}, with its capital being the city of Hama, also notably being the only Governorate with no land borders with any foreign countries.